The “Kop van Zuid”

 In the early nineties of the previous century the city of Rotterdam developed what is known by the locals as the “Kop van Zuid”.
 The monumental Erasmus Bridge was an eye-catching element of that plan.
 The Wilhelmina Quay, on the southern bank of the river Maas, was the first area where large buildings were erected.
 Like the office of the Tax Authorities, the Court, office towers, the new Luxor theatre and the Nederlands Fotomuseum.
 The existing subway line had stops at Leuvehaven on the north bank and Rijnhaven on the south bank.
 An extra station was required, to bring all users and visitors to this new urban hotspot by means of public transport.

-Architects ZJA provided the design of the new subway station, one of the first commissions for this brand new firm at that time.
+The architectural office ZJA provided the design of the new subway station, one of the first commissions for this brand new firm at that time.
 Building the subway station at Wilhelminaplein confronted the architects with a very complex design conundrum.
 Buried in the slushy soil, right next to the river, and surrounded by the huge foundations of the high rise, a subway station had to be built at 16 meters depth (a Dutch record), while during the building process the trains kept running every two minutes through a concrete tunnel at the centre.
 This meant that whatever happened the concrete tunnel tube was not allowed to move more than one millimetre.

 In order to prevent the ground water from pushing the tunnel tube upwards during the excavations and the building of the station, walls were inserted into the soil on both sides, to support a heavy concrete roof.
 This weight kept the tunnel in its place during the construction of the platforms and the erection of the V-shaped support structure, used to anchor everything.
 When all that was done the walls of the tunnel were opened.
 That is how the hall of the station as we know it today came to be.
 The required weight of the roof and its enormous strength enabled the architects to design a hall with a wide span, creating an open space where few columns hinder the view.
 All this was made possible by an inventive and unorthodox method of construction: all the work was done in reverse order.
 This enabled the architects to master the technical obstacles and realize an open and spacious design.